 The concept of heritage, as well as its protection and use, is characterised in the approach of Marie-Theres Albert, Director of the “Institute Heritage Studies”(IHS) in the “International Akademie Berlin” (INA) and former Chairholder of the UNESCO Chair in Heritage Studies, by a holistic interpretation of heritage that understands heritage paradigmatically in the interest of human development.

-The concept of heritage was elaborated by Marie-Theres Albert, for the Masters Programme “World Heritage Studies” (WHS) and the PhD Programme „Heritage Studies“, and it was implemented, together with the team of the UNESCO Chair Heritage Studies at the BTU Cottbus –Senftenberg between 2010 and 2016.
-It was developed further within EU-funded projects, such as „MUMA” (Development of Multi-Disciplinary Management Strategies for Conservation and Use of Heritage in Asia and Europe), “Sharing our Heritages“, and “Cultural Capital Counts“ (CCC) which addressed the valorisation of intangible heritage.
+This concept of heritage was developed by Marie-Theres Albert for the Master’s programme “World Heritage Studies” (WHS) and the PhD programme “Heritage Studies” at the BTU Cottbus-Senftenberg.
+It was implemented with the team of the UNESCO Chair in Heritage Studies from 2010 to 2016 at the BTU and funded by various foundations, ministries and the EU (“MUMA” (Development of Multi-Disciplinary Manangment Strategies for Conservation and Use of Heritage in Asia and Europe), “Sharing our Heritages“, and “Cultural Capital Counts (CCC)“.

 Exemplary for the further development of the approach were a variety of international projects, such as ” Our World Heritage – Mining Cultural Landscape Erzgebirge/Krušnohori” (2017-2019) and “Transboundary European World Heritage – a Topic for UNESCO Associated Schools” beginning at 2019.
 Both projects have been extended to teachers and pupils.
 Since 2020, the results have been recorded on the platform of the project worldheritage-education.eu.
 They can be accessed for classes in World Heritage.